 - Deposit in PMC at time of publication, with a one-year embargo on free access, plus immediate access to the content at a publisher site under qualifying license terms.

-- Submission of PDF/A to NLM for each article at time of publication, and immediate access to the content at a publisher site under qualifying license terms, and deposit in a certified repository1 with arrangements for robust access if there is a trigger event.
+- Provide immediate access to the content at a publisher site under qualifying license terms, and deposit in a certified repository1 with arrangements for robust access if there is a trigger event.

 - "Certified" according to the Trustworthy Repositories Audit and Certification Checklist (TRAC) and other metrics developed by the Center for Research Libraries (CRL) (see the CRL Certification and Assessment of Digital Repositories page for the current list of certified repositories).